 \subsection{3D example}

 Finally, we demonstrate a three-dimensional output of the algorithm for a set of 16 Wang cubes with two codes for each face orientation uniformly distributed in the set.

 Again, we used centred tile domains of a unit size discretized with a grid of $101\times101\times101$ points.
 For the packing part of the algorithm, we considered ellipsoidal particles with a random orientation and a fixed circumscribed radius $r=0.10$.
-The ratio between the middle and the major semi-axes lenghts was sampled from a uniform distribution $\mathcal{U}\left(0.7,0.9\right)$; the minor to the major semi-axes length ratio was randomly generated from $\mathcal{U}\left(0.6,0.7\right)$.
+The ratio between the middle and the major semi-axes lengths was sampled from a uniform distribution $\mathcal{U}\left(0.7,0.9\right)$; the minor to the major semi-axes length ratio was randomly generated from $\mathcal{U}\left(0.6,0.7\right)$.
 The admissible domain at each algorithm step was dictated both by $\LSs{}$ and $\LSs{2}$ with constraints $\kappa = 0.02$, $\rho = 0.05$, and $\sigma=0.05$ in~\Eref{eq:admissible_domain_contraints}.
-Since we aimed at a foam-like microstructure, the width of a virtual inset boundaries was set to $0.1$.
+Since we aimed at modelling a foam-like microstructure, the width of a virtual inset boundaries was set to $0.1$.

 The final microstructure was obtained by performing the morphing operations according to~\Eref{eq:foam_composition} with $t_{\textrm{c}} = 0.02$ and $t_{\textrm{o}} = 0.03$.
-For the sake of brevity, we don't show individual Wang cubes, and we plot only a microstructural sample comprising $5\times5\times3$ tiles in~\Fref{fig:example3D}.
+For the sake of brevity, we do not show individual Wang cubes, and we plot only a microstructural sample comprising $5\times5\times3$ tiles in~\Fref{fig:example3D}.